Have you ever wondered how businesses prioritise leads and determine which ones will most likely convert into customers?

 Potential Overshadowing of High-Quality Leads

-Focusing too much on scoring may lead you to overlook leads that, while lower scored, may still have significant potential.
+Focusing too much on scoring may lead you to overlook leads that, while lower-scoring, may still have significant potential.
 This might occur due to differences in customer journeys, where unique leads do not fit standard patterns.

 Complexity of Assigning Scores

-Assigning the right score to various factors can be complex and may rely on subjective input.
+Assigning the correct score to various factors can be complex and may rely on subjective input.
 Without clear metrics, scoring inconsistencies may arise.

 After establishing your lead scoring system, evaluating its effectiveness is crucial for your ongoing success.